konstantd/Advanced_Signal_Processing_Techniques/README.md

 For the indirect method:

-1. That means that we segment the data into K records of M samples each, i.e., N = KM.
+1. We segment the data into K records of M samples each, i.e., N = KM.

 2. After that we subtract the average value of each record.